univention/decision-records/adr-template.md

 <!--
 Explanation "approval level"

 - low: Low impact on platform and business.
   Decisions at this level can be made within the TDA with the involved team(s).
 Other stakeholders are then informed.
-- medium: Decisions of medium scope, i.e. minor adjustments to the platform or strategic decisions regarding specifications.
+- medium: Minor adjustments to the platform or strategic decisions regarding specifications.
   The approval of the product owner is requested and the decision is made jointly.
 - high: Decisions with a high impact on the business and IT.
   Changes that have a high-cost implication or strategic impact, among other things.
   These types of decisions require the decision to be made together with the leadership board.
 -->

 ---